Why Your Ancestor’s Occupation Matters To Your Genealogy Research

 The Farmer, the Farmer and the Farmer…….
 Not as catchy, I’ll admit.

 What did your ancestors do to make a living?
-What was their occupation?
+What was his/her occupation?

 A visit to the Tenement Museum in New York a few years ago, opened my eyes to the impact an ancestor’s occupation could have on genealogical research.
 I was particularly interested in learning information about Jewish immigrants in the late 1800’s and early 1900’s.
 I had noticed most of the ancestors in this line were tailors or peddlers.
 In fact, so were their neighbors!

 A fantastic tour guide gave me insight why this was.
-In order to observe the Jewish Sabbath, the Jewish immigrant needed a job that allowed them to be able to do just that.
+In order to observe the Jewish Sabbath beginning at sundown on Friday and running through sundown on Saturday, the Jewish immigrant needed a job that allowed them to be able to do just that.
 As tailors or peddlers, they could do piece work in their home or sale their wares and still observe their Sabbath.

 Hmm……